Central Coast Treatment Center offers help to students combating body image issues

 The lecture intended to provide assistance and awareness for those struggling with body image issues.

-Photo by Clara Applegarth
+Photo by Clara Applegarth / Cuestonian

 By Clara Applegarth